 - Whisk

-Do I need a thermometer to deep fry?
+Do I Need a Thermometer to Deep Fry?

 No, this recipe was designed specifically to be fried for best results.
 An air fryer will also not work as intended for this recipe.
+I do have a few doughnut recipes specifically designed to bake – check out all my Doughnut Recipes here.

-What’s the best oil for frying?
+What’s the Best Oil for Frying?

-The best oil for frying doughnuts is actually refined coconut oil.
-Refined means it won’t have any coconut scent or taste.
+- Refined means it won’t have any coconut scent or taste.
 It will emit fewer offensive ‘fry oil’ aromas in your house and because it’s solid at room temperature, it gives fried food a lighter, crisper, and less greasy texture and the doughnuts will stay fresher for longer (compared to doughnuts fried in a liquid oil).
-You could also use vegetable shortening, which is also solid at room temperature.
-Purchase a large container in bulk at Costco or online if you can make good use of it often.

-Besides refined coconut oil or vegetable shortening, the next best and easiest options are vegetable, canola, or peanut oil because they have high smoke points.
-Never fry with an oil that has a low smoke point, such as olive oil.
-Whichever you choose, be sure to give it a quick sniff before using.
+- Whichever you choose, be sure to give it a quick sniff before using.
 If it smells off at all, it will impart a rancid taste to your doughnuts.
 Use a fresh bottle for best results.

 Deep Frying Safety Precautions: